OWASP/www-committee-wia/index.md

 The scope for OWASP WIA Committee falls into the following areas:

-+ Attract women to OWASP, as active members, contributors and leaders.
++ Attract women and underrepresented groups to OWASP, as active members, contributors and leaders.

 + Offer opportunities for women and underrepresented groups to become engaged in AppSec and related professional communities.